 what is lesson plan ladies?

-Lesson Plan Ladies provide challenging, digital, downloadable, premium, classical lesson plan materials for pre-kindergarten through first grade students.
+Lesson Plan Ladies provide challenging, digital, downloadable, premium, classical lesson plan materials for pre-kindergarten through fourth grade students.
 These lesson plans are for home school parents, co-ops, and those desiring to supplement their child's current private or public school education.
-Coming soon are second through fourth grade lesson plans.
-Second grade material will be available for the 2016-2017 school year.

 what is a lesson plan?